 1. Creating a Short Comic Feature on Chicago’s Lager Beer Riot of 1855.

-2. Creating a New Comic Character based on Levy Boone.
+2. Creating a New Comic Character based on Levi Boone.

 The following resources and references are provided as additional context for this set of collaborations.
 And we will add additional reference points as the collaborations develop going forward.